telecom-se/hpp/lab1/README.md

 What we couldn't encompass everything at the beginig of this course, this is now the right time to get our hands on a practical and efficient benchmarking framework.
 In what follows, we will investigate and practice one of the most popular Java microbenchmarking framework, aka [JMH](http://openjdk.java.net/projects/code-tools/jmh/).

 ### Introduction
-This is the main part of the work in this lab.
-You are invited to first read the nice introduction from [Mikhail Vorontsov](http://java-performance.info/author/Mike/) located [here](http://java-performance.info/jmh/).
-Other useful resources at [the end of this page](#references).

 In this lab, we will benchmark two ways of computing the sum of a [List](http://docs.oracle.com/javase/7/docs/api/java/util/AbstractList.html) of `n` random digits.
 We will actually compare naive implementations on digit lists that are implemented using for the first solution [ArrayList](http://docs.oracle.com/javase/7/docs/api/java/util/ArrayList.html) and for the second [LinkedList](http://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html).